Gurcharan Singh (admiral): Flag rank

 VAdm Gurcharan Singh (right) taking over from VAdm Ajay Kochhar as Commandant NDA.

 On promotion to Flag rank, Singh took over as the Chief Staff Officer (Operations) (CSO Ops) at the Western Naval Command.
 As CSO (Ops), he planned and executed the search and rescue operations during Cyclone Tauktae.
 He also planned the Operation Samudra Setu II, where warships were deployed for shipment of liquid medical oxygen and medical equipment from various countries.

 He also served as the Assistant Chief of Personnel (Human Resource Development) (ACOP HRD) at naval headquarters.
 ACOP is an assistant principal staff officer appointment.
 On 29 November 2022, he assumed the office of the Flag Officer Commanding Eastern Fleet (FOCEF), taking over from Rear Admiral Sanjay Bhalla.
 After a year-long tenure, he relinquished charge to Rear Admiral Rajesh Dhankhar.
 For his tenure as FOCEF, he was awarded the Ati Vishisht Seva Medal on 26 January 2024.
-In the same month, he was promoted to the rank of Vice Admiral and appointed Controller Personnel Services at NHQ.
+In the same month, he was promoted to the rank of Vice Admiral and appointed Controller of Personnel Services at NHQ.
 After a short stint as CPS, he was appointed Commandant of the National Defence Academy.
 He took over from Vice Admiral Ajay Kochhar on 25 May 2024.
 In November 2025, he moved to naval headquarters, as the Chief of Personnel, a Principal Staff Officer (PSO) appointment.